rtelles64/udacity_autodeploy_project/README.md

 What if the UdaPeople website is down due to a runtime bug that our unit tests didn't catch?
 The first thing we do after deploying is run a smoke test to make sure we have access to all our created resources.

 ### 4. Rollback Phase

+Any experienced developer knows that not every pipeline follows the "happy path."
+If the smoke test fails, what should we do?

+The `destroy-environment` command removes infrastructure if something goes wrong:

+    - Trigger rollbacks if the smoke tests or any following jobs fail
+    - Delete files uploaded to S3
+    - Destroy the current CloudFormation stacks

+The `revert-migrations` command rolls back any migrations that were successfully applied during this CI/CD workflow:

+    - Trigger rollbacks if the smoke tests or any following jobs fail
+    - Revert the last migration (IF a new migration was applied) on the database so that it goes back to the way it was before

+No more jobs should run after these commands have executed.